werf/werf/docs/pages_en/advanced/ci_cd/run_in_container/use_docker_container.md

 ### Remote Docker server

 This method only supports building Dockerfile images.
-Stapel images are not supported because the Stapel image builder uses mounts from the host system to Docker images.
+Stapel images are not supported because the stapel image builder uses mounts from the host system to Docker images.

 The easiest way to use a remote Docker server inside a Docker container is Docker-in-Docker (dind).